jgillman/dumbSlider/README.md

 ### Next and previous buttons?

-I always make them myself and half of the sliders out there try to make them for you or force you to use a specific naming convention.
+Make them yourself.
+Half of the sliders out there try to make buttons for you or force you to use a specific naming convention.
 That's dumb.
+**Just make them and tell the plugin what the selector is.**

 ### Fancy transitions?

-I want a slideshow not a PowerPoint.
+I wanted a dumb slideshow not a PowerPoint.

 ### Little dots or page numbers?